 - There is a risk of infection after embolization, even if an antibiotic has been given.
 However, the physician takes ample care to minimize this risk.

-- A small percent of women have uterine injury from embolization of fibroid tumors — see the Uterine Fibroid Embolization page — and this may make it necessary to remove the uterus (hysterectomy).
+- A small percent of women have uterine injury from embolization of fibroid tumors — see the Uterine Fibroid Treatment page — and this may make it necessary to remove the uterus (hysterectomy).
 In a few cases in women over age 45, menopause has begun within one year of embolization of fibroids.
 The effect of fibroid embolization on fertility is not clearly understood; women who wish to have children in the future should consult carefully with their interventional radiologist prior to pursuing fibroid embolization as a treatment option.

 - Because contrast material is used in the procedure, there is a risk of an allergic reaction to the contrast material.
 However, patients are prescreened for this risk.